JosuaKrause/JKanvas/readme.md

 canvas.reset(); // scrolls the bounding-box of the painter into view
 ```

-In the package `jkanvas.examples` are examples that further show
+In the package `jkanvas.examples` are examples that show
 how to use the canvas for various tasks.
+Furthermore the [wiki] (https://github.com/JosuaKrause/Kanvas/wiki) is meant to explain how to
+use various classes and interfaces.

 ### Maven Integration